 - Entertainment expenses such as dinners or lunches for current or potential customers.

-- Interest paid on mortgage and any credit cards for business use.
+- Interest paid on a mortgage and any credit cards for business use.

 - Legal/professional fees- For accountants, lawyers, insurance agents, Realtors.

 - Office expenses- Internet, second phone line for business, office supplies, home office deduction if you have a home office used solely for business.